RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 # 2019-Infinite-Loop-Practice

 ## 2/24/2019
-Slow start today, we need to improve for the nest week.
+Slow start today, we need to improve for the next week.
 Here are the things homework for the week 1...

 1. Everyone do the first 10 problems from the 2018 test
 2. Review other persons's solutions and see if you can improve it.